troycomi/intermediate-vim/README.md

 the same minimal, environment.

 Some additions may be recommended but this will be a good start.
-Relative numbering is a great way to assist with multiline commands and jumps, but I've turned it off for now.
+Relative numbering is a great way to assist with multiline commands and jumps.
 If you want to improve your usage of `#j` and other movement commands, I highly recommend slowing key repeat and increasing repeat delay in your OS!